MrBiscuit/BCCircularMenu/README.md

 ### Usage
 ---
-+ 1. In your ViewController, inherit from `BCCircularMenuDelegate`, make sure to import 'projectName-swift.h' beforehand if your using objective-C
++ 1. In your ViewController, inherit from `BCCircularMenuDelegate`, make sure to import `projectName-swift.h` beforehand if your using objective-C

 >Swift